hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

 If I create such a resource and submit it to Kubernetes, the controller should ensure that the appropriate Kubernetes resources get created.

-1. It should create a **deployment** based on the template spec and number of replicas (details in Step 1 below).
+1. It should create a **deployment** based on the template spec and number of replicas (details in Task 3.2 below).
-2. In case **database** is set to true, create resources for a PostgreSQL database and inject the secrets as environment variables in the application (details  in Step 2 below).
+2. In case **database** is set to true, create resources for a PostgreSQL database and inject the secrets as environment variables in the application (details in Task 3.3 below).
-3. In case the **externalsecret** is specified, read it and convert it to a normal k8s secret, and inject it into the application (details in Step 3 below).
+3. In case the **externalsecret** is specified, read it and convert it to a normal k8s secret, and inject it into the application (details in Task 3.4 below).

 Now that we have the overall goal, let's go through in more details: